exvertus/thomasflanigan/content/posts/pathlib.md

 With os, I'm almost forced to over-name things to keep the verbosity down, hence the 'info_folder' variable.
 There really isn't a need for such a variable when using pathlib.
+I can use forward slashes on either platform and pathlib will manage the differences behind the scenes.
+This matches Java/Groovy behavior I've used in [Jenkins Pipeline](https://www.jenkins.io/doc/book/pipeline/) before too, so switching languages feels smoother.
 I can get back to how I actually think about the path and see the portion I care about, under one library of consistently named methods.
 Which of the above would you rather read?

 If that isn't enough to convince you to change your code to pathlib, there is also the flexibility of partially swapping out pathlib without having to adjust for each new pathlib method.
-Thanks to [PEP 519](https://www.python.org/dev/peps/pep-0519/), pathlib paths resolve to strings and can be used as arguments to built-in functions as if they were returned from os functions.
+Thanks to [PEP 519](https://www.python.org/dev/peps/pep-0519/) and the [PathLike](https://docs.python.org/3/library/os.html#os.PathLike) base class, pathlib paths resolve to strings and can be used as arguments to built-in functions as if they were the path strings from os functions.

 {{< highlight python >}}
 >>> with open(os.path.join(os.path.expanduser('~Tom'), 'test.txt')) as f: